-This Greek tomato-corn fritter recipe also has zucchini, onions, feta, and LOTS of herbs.
-It is easy to make, delicious, and perfect for the rich tomato summer season.
+These Greek tomato fritters also have corn, zucchini, onions, feta, and many herbs.
+Easy to make, they are delicious and perfect for the rich tomato summer season.

 Nothing beats a good tomato fitter in the summer.